 - Store your medical gloves in a cool-temperature environment.
 Heat can cause medical-grade gloves to degrade.

 - Store your gloves somewhere free of ultraviolet light or ozone.
 Some lights can generate ozone or ultraviolet light, which can be damaging to your gloves.

 - Store your disposable medical gloves in a low-humidity environment.
 Exposing your gloves to too much humidity can lead to mold and bacterial growth.
 Make sure to keep your gloves away from humidifiers, radiators, steam pipes, and other equipment that can generate heat and humidity.

-If you’re looking to replace your current disposable medical gloves for a better option, or if you’re just starting your practice and need to stock up on necessary supplies, reach out to us at Allied USA.
+If you’re looking to replace your current disposable medical gloves for a better option, or if you’re just starting your practice and need to stock up on necessary supplies, reach out to us at Allied.